 A corequisite means a condition of enrollment consisting of a course a student is required to take simultaneously in order to enroll in another course.
+If one course is dropped, the corequisite will be dropped also.

 Departmental Recommendation

 A departmental recommendation means a condition of enrollment a student is advised, but not required, to meet before or in conjunction with enrollment in a course or education program.